OBJECTIVE OF MAHJONG: Create sets and runs with mahjong tiles and score the fewest number of points possible.

 NUMBER OF PLAYERS: 4 players

-MATERIALS: 152 tiles, 2 dice, Scoring sticks or coins, Wind indicator (optional), 4 racks (optional but recommended), 4 pushers (optional)
+MATERIALS OF MAHJONG: 152 tiles, 2 dice, scoring sticks or coins, wind indicator (optional), 4 racks (optional but recommended), 4 pushers (optional)

 TYPE OF GAME: Tile matching

-Mahjong or Mah Jongg is a four-player game that employs both skill and luck.
-It was brought to the United States in the 1920s when Joesph Park Babcock published “Rules of Mah-Jongg.”
+Mahjong or Mah Jongg is a four-player game that uses a combination of both skill and luck.
+It is popular game played around the world and originated in China.
+Mahjong came to the United States in the 1920s and has become a staple game in certain circles ever since.

 Mahjong has 166 game tiles, 152 of which are used in play.
 The remaining are spare tiles.
-The tiles are split into four groups.
+These Mahjong tiles are split into four groups:

 They are the White Dragon (Soap), Green Dragon, and Red Dragon, respectively.

 Jokers can be used to replace any tile in a set of 3 to 6 identical tile sets.
-However, it can not be used in a pair.
+However, it can not be used in a pair or as a single tile.

 These are tools that can be used to keep track of the score.
 Whether sticks or coins, players may assign them a point value.
 These are optional and not required for gameplay.

 Each player can have a rack to hold their tiles during play.
-Pushers are used to push racks forward during play, without revealing the tiles.
+Pushers, on the other hand, are used to push racks forward during play, without revealing the tiles.

 The game uses two dice to assign the position of the dealer (East) and to figure out where to break the wall (discussed below).